 Youth intake can be both internal and external.

 Once a year a club has the opportunity to offer youth contracts to newgen players (new players generated by the game) who have come through the junior squads in its youth system (as junior players).
 This is the club’s internal youth intake.

 Internal youth intake can be the most financially efficient youth intake method in the long term but its effectiveness at bringing in newgen players with good current ability and potential ability depends on the quality of the relevant club facilities (see Club Facilities below) and the club’s nation’s reputation for developing junior players.
 For example, a Brazilian club with good facilities is much more likely to have newgen players with high current ability and potential ability than a club with good facilities in a low reputation nation.

-A nation’s reputation for developing junior players can also affect the distribution of individual playing attribute ratings for the newgen players.
+A nation’s reputation for developing junior players can also affect the average rating distribution of individual playing attributes for the newgen players, as well as their average ratings for the personality attributes.
 For example, newgen full backs at a Brazilian club are more likely to have good attacking abilities.

 In addition, a club’s internal youth intake occasionally brings through exceptional newgens with unusually high current ability (relative to its other newgens).

 The abilities of a club’s newgens are influenced by its youth staff members as follows:

 - A small number of newgen players in a single internal youth intake may be given similar personalities to the club’s youth staff members, with the remaining newgen players having random personalities.

 - The higher rated the youth staff members’ Judging Player Potential and Working With Youngsters staff attributes are, the higher the potential abilities of the club’s exceptional newgens are likely to be.